PhilippeNguyen/ConvPaperPublic/README.md

 However, this method still performs well for the AB model.
 One could generate a complex cell by using spatially separated identical simple cell subunits.
 Our method should perform even better on this kind of complex cell.

+Sorry, there is some mixing terminology throughout, especially with regards to the validation sets.
+Here is a general outline (corresponding to training set/early stopping regularization set/ test set):

+In the paper we use the terms Estimation/Regularization/Validation.
+Whereas in the code we use the terms Estimation/Validation/Prediction (though sometimes train/regularization/test is used).
+The model result will output the raw VAF on the validation set and raw VAF on the prediction set.

+The final non-linearity is not estimated in the keras framework.
+After the convolutional model is fitted, we take model predicted output to the training stimulus and the training set response and use a half power curve fit.
+This is the predVAF and validVAFs.
+The noNL versions are the VAF computations without this last nonlinearity fitted.
+(You shouldn't see a difference between the noNL and "with NL" versions since the model does not have this nonlinearity)

+The values of the Gaussian Map Layer correspond to the convolved image (the input to the gaussian map layer) and not image space itself.